mauroxavierneto/final_fight_cmm2/README.md

 Changelog:

+2021-07-12
+- Fixed the final cutscenes to the players jump backward to avoid foreground artifacts
+- Fixed Damnd laughing outside the screen
+- Fixed Damnd jump to slowly follow the player

 2021-07-11
-- Fixed Haggar voice when supplex the enemy sometimes
 - Fixed enemies changing when burned
 - Implemented player dying and falling from the sky